-This PRD is actually a great basis for comparison of buildings of different sizes, so you can compare the cost efficiency of a 50 bed community to a 100 bed community.
+This PRD is actually a great basis for comparison of buildings of different sizes, from large Assisted Living to Group Homes, so you can compare the cost efficiency of a 20 bed community to a 50 bed community to a 100 bed community.
 You can see that the one with the lower PRD is more efficient in their operations.

 Regardless of such uses for community to community comparisons, the real benefit is in comparing your actual PRD to your projected (budgeted) PRD.
 This will help you identify those specific areas of your operations (reflected by the account number in your chart of accounts) that need more attention to improve performance.
 However calculating PRD numbers is a monthly exercise that usually takes up a lot of time, and you may not catch variances as they happen, but only at the end of the month/cycle when you go through the calculation exercise.
 At that point, it is usually too late to prevent the variance from occuring.

 So how can we help you with this?
-ACC/Sushoo automatically calculates the PRD for each account line, both revenues and expenses, on a daily basis and provides it to you.
+ACC/Sushoo Assisted Living Software automatically calculates the PRD for each account line, both revenues and expenses, on a daily basis and provides it to you.
 You are able to make daily 'course corrections' and avoid negative variances to your PRD versus the projections.

 This ability to improve your budget discipline and budget compliance is especially critical in the emerging Middle Market space, where cost is a primary driver of occupancy and profits.
-To be a successful player in the Middle Market Assisted Living space, it will help you greatly to have an automated tool in place from the beginning, that helps you stay on track.
+To be a successful player in the Middle Market Assisted Living space, it will help you greatly to have an automated Assisted Living or Group Home software in place from the beginning, that helps you stay on track.

 - Naveen Venkatachalam, posted 11/11/2020